What is Close Brothers Asset Management?

 Who is Close Brothers Asset Management good for?

-Close Brothers Asset Management will suit people who have smaller pots (less than £50,000).
+Close Brothers Asset Management will suit people who have smaller pots (less than £50,000), whether you trade funds or shares.
 It's one of the cheapest platforms for small and medium-sized portfolios.

-However, there are more highly-rated platforms with similar costs, including Which?
+However, if you're happy to only trade funds, there are more highly-rated platforms with similar costs, including Which?
 Recommended Provider Vanguard.

 Who is Close Brothers Asset Management expensive for?

-Close Brothers Asset Management's tiered pricing makes larger portfolios better value, so is best for those investing high amounts.
+Close Brothers Asset Management's tiered pricing makes larger portfolios better value, so is a good option for those investing high amounts.
+But it is still fairly pricey compared to fixed-fee platforms like Interactive Investor, or Halifax Share Dealing.

 What accounts and services does Close Brothers Asset Management offer?